-This Science News’ story, Neanderthals reveal their diet with oldest excrement caught my eye.
-The shifting and mixed opinion on diets finally drove me in the late 70’s to look outside the box and seek insight from nature for clues to the optimum diet for our species.
+Google [Neanderthals reveal their diet with oldest excrement] for dietary research that’s bound to catch your eye.
+The shifting and mixed opinions on diet in the late 70’s compelled me to dig into the fundamentals.
+I thought that nature must offer a more reliable clue as to the optimum diet for our species.

-I spent weeks at the central library in Stockholm, Sweden, digging up all the information I could find.
-Knowing that we are one of the four great apes, I decided to research the diets of our three brother apes, orangutans, gorillas, and chimpanzees.
+I spent weeks at Stockholm’s central library searching for all the information I could find.
+Knowing that we are one of the four great apes, I researched the diets of our three brother apes — orangutans, gorillas, and chimpanzees.
 As I recall, they all forage from a selection of around 200 different plant species.

-These results made complete sense, although given modern circumstances and desires it certainly isn’t practical as our sole diet.
-Nevertheless, the further back we look in “Genus Homo” history (our branch of the great ape family tree), the more vegetable matter our diet turns out to contain.
+These results made complete sense, although given modern circumstances and desires, eating about 10 pounds of veggies isn’t at all practical.
+Even so, the further back we look in genus Homo prehistory (our branch of the great ape family tree), the more vegetable matter our diet turns out to contain.
 It was only through advances in hunting tools beginning about 100,000 years ago, that our diet became much more meat oriented.
-See Science News’ Going Coastal: Sea cave yields ancient signs of modern behavior.
+Google [Going Coastal: Sea cave yields ancient signs of modern behavior].
 Then, with the onset of the agricultural revolution just 10,000 years ago, our diet became overwhelmingly grain oriented.

 Study the three diets above closely.
 You’ll see that if you were limited to one of them exclusively, the vegetable diet is the only one upon which a modern human could actually survive.
 If the meat diet included the whole animal, including stomach contents, it would at least permit survival.
-See Science News’ Neanderthals ate stomach goop, and you can too (1).
+Google [Neanderthals ate stomach goop, and you can too] (1).
 While perhaps not practicable to eat vegetables exclusively, it tells me to eat as much fresh vegetable matter as possible.

 As for what was on the Neanderthal dinner plate, there’s been plenty of controversy.
 Long thought to be mainly top-level carnivores, the emerging picture is that Neanderthals gathered and even cooked a range of plants.
 Tiny plant fossils turned up in some of their massive tartar buildup, though as I wrote last year anthropologists have also suggested some of the plant material might have come from Neanderthals eating herbivores, including their plant-filled stomach contents.